CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

      (tracer_flags, tracer_sizes, and tracer_indices).
 The driver of Icepack will turn this tracer on as needed.

 #.
-Add the tracer to the default namelist **configuration/scripts/icepack_in**

-   - Add the namelist flag ``tr_xyz`` to *tracer_nml*.
-     Best practice is to set the default namelist values so that the new capability is turned off.
-You can create an option file with your preferred configuration in **configuration/scripts/options**.

-#.
-Update the driver code to initialize the tracer flag and size.
-You will also
+Update the driver code to initialize the tracer flag and size and allocate space
-   define dependency, whether the variable is dependent on ice area (aice), ice volume (vice), snow volume (vsno), or something else.
+   for the tracer.
+You will also define dependency, whether the variable is dependent on ice area (aice), ice volume (vice), snow volume (vsno), or something else.
 Edit **icedrv_init.F90**.

+   - Add ``n_xyz`` to use icedrv_domain_size in subroutine input_data

-   - Define ``tr_xyz`` and ``nt_xyz`` variables
+   - Define ``tr_xyz`` and ``nt_xyz`` variables in subroutine input_data

-   - Add a logical namelist variable ``tr_xyz``
+   - Add a logical namelist variable ``tr_xyz` to tracer_nml

-   - Add a line to initialize ``tr_xyz``
+   - Add a line to initialize ``tr_xyz=.false.``

-   - Add some code to print the namelist variable value to the output file
+   - Add a check that ``tr_xyz`` and ``n_xyz`` are consistent

    - Add code to increment the number of tracers in use, ``ntrcr``, based on namelist input

+   - Add some code to print xyz tracer info to the output file

+   - Add calls to subroutines icepack_init_tracer_sizes, icepack_init_tracer_flags, and
+     icepack_init_tracer_indices to initialize the xyz tracer information in Icepack.

-   - Define the tracer dependency.
+   - Define the tracer dependency in subroutine init_state.
 Area tracers can be thought of in terms of averages across the ice area (the tracer value itself) or averages over the grid cell area (tracer * aice).
      Volume tracers can be considered in a similar way, but it can also be helpful to think of the tracer as the “density” of the variable, which when multiplied by the ice or snow volume gives the total content of the variable in that volume of the ice or snow.
 The “total content” is often a conserved quantity that can be checked during the calculation.

+#.
+Add the tracer to the default namelist **configuration/scripts/icepack_in**

+   - Add the namelist flag ``tr_xyz`` to *tracer_nml*.
+     Best practice is to set the default namelist values so that the new capability is turned off.
+You can create an option file with your preferred configuration in **configuration/scripts/options**.

 #.
 If your tracer depends on ocean or atmosphere forcing, use isotopes as an example